Lil' Fizz: Career

-Known as the rapper of the group, Lil' Fizz was a member of B2K from 2000 to 2004.
+Known as the rapper of the group, Lil' Fizz was a member of B2K from 1998 to 2004.
 After the group broke up, he began his independent rap career.

 His debut EP, Payday, was released on July 17, 2007, on iTunes as a digital download release.

 He reconnected with former fellow B2K member J-Boog and long time friend and business manager Damuer H. Leffridge to launch a new record label, Popular Entertainment.
 Under Popular Ent., they released a 5-song EP titled Night Life, available for digital download on iTunes in September 2009.

 Personal life

 He has a son, Kameron, born in 2010, with Moniece Slaughter.
 He and Slaughter have both appeared on Love & Hip Hop: Hollywood since its inception in 2014.

-In season 6 (2019), Fizz revealed that he was in a romantic relationship with Apryl Jones, who was a fellow Love & Hip Hop cast member and the ex-girlfriend and babies' mother of fellow B2K member Omarion.
+In season 6 (2019), Fizz revealed that he was in a romantic relationship with Apryl Jones, who was a fellow Love & Hip Hop cast member and the ex-girlfriend and the mother of fellow B2K member Omarion's children.
 As of 2020, he and Apryl have ended their relationship.
 Lingering issues between the two were addressed in VH1 Family Reunion: Love & Hip Hop Edition, which was filmed in 2020 during the COVID-19 pandemic and aired in 2021.

 He also appeared in Marriage Boot Camp: Hip-Hop Edition in 2019 with his girlfriend at that time, Tiffany Campbell.